soumaiab/terraform-projects/hello-world-app/READme.md

 To run it:
 > kubectl -n hello port-forward svc/hello-go 8080:80

+OR

+> minikube service hello-go -n hello --url

+### Updating the message
-To update the message, change the value in terraform.tfvars and run:
+Change the value in terraform.tfvars and run:
 > tofu apply -auto-approve

 > kubectl -n hello rollout status deploy/hello-go

+Then from k9s, delete the pod.
+The message should have been updated and visible from the website:
 > kubectl -n hello port-forward svc/hello-go 8080:80

+OR

+> minikube service hello-go -n hello --url

 #### Stopping minikube:
 > minikube stop